 Okay, so with all these advantages, why doesn’t everyone have a living trust?
 The fact is, some people have relatively simple estates, and not everyone needs a living trust – at least not right away.

-If you are in your 40s or 50s, you will probably live for quite a while yet.
+If you are in your 40s or 50s, you will probably live for quite a while yet and estate planning is not a priority.
 If you set up a living trust today at age 45, it may be 40 or 50 years before any of your instructions are enacted – and your instructions can certainly change over that time.
 (They don’t call them revocable living trusts for nothing.)
 A well-written will and durable power of attorney may suffice until you hit your 60s, because you’re not likely to die earlier anyway.
 If you are married, the assets you and your spouse hold in joint tenancy or as community property will pass from one spouse to another with no probate at all.